Articles

 Department of Large Animal Clinical Sciences, College of Veterinary Medicine, Texas A&M University

-Many advances have been made in assisted reproduction for horses in recent years,
+Many advances have been made in assisted reproduction for horses in recent years, and several breed

 Mares can continue to produce foals well into their late teens or early to mid 20's.
-However, mare
+However, mare owners should

-owners should realize that the prognosis for fertility of an older mare decreases each year.
+realize that the prognosis for fertility of an older mare decreases each year.

 Cytologic evaluation of the uterus involves the collection and interpretation of cells lining the uterus